 Skip to main content

-• How to add SAP Build Process Automation entitlements to your SAP BTP subaccount
+1. Add SAP Build Process Automation entitlements to your subaccount

 • Administrator access to an SAP BTP global account and subaccount